Home | Resources | Services | Hosting | Publications | Collaboration | Joining CERL | About CERL |

 Frequently Asked Questions

-- What happened to estc.bl.uk?
+• What happened to estc.bl.uk?

 In October 2023 the British Library suffered a cyber-attack.
-All of the library’s IT infrastructure was taken offline, including the ESTC.
-Some systems have been or are being restored, but the ESTC will not be included among the projects hosted by the BL.
+All of the library’s IT infrastructure was taken offline, including ESTC.
+Some systems have been or are being restored, but ESTC will not be included among the projects hosted by the BL.

-- What has the ESTC team been up to since October 2023?
+• What has the ESTC team been up to since October 2023?

-By early 2024, it was clear that restoring the BL IT infrastructure would be a long and difficult process, so we started looking for medium- and long-term solutions for hosting the ESTC.
+By early 2024, it was clear that restoring the BL IT infrastructure would be a long and difficult process, so we started looking for medium- and long-term solutions for hosting ESTC.
 The Print and Probability project generously offered to host ESTC data until we could find a permanent host.
 We rather quickly concluded that CERL, which already hosted the ISTC and STCN, was a logical choice.
-By late spring, the ESTC and CERL were meeting regularly to plan the migration, and by late summer, we had a proof-of-concept in place.
+By late spring, the ESTC team and CERL were meeting regularly to plan the migration, and by late summer, we had a proof-of-concept in place.
 All in all, in less than a year, we went from initial discussions to a searchable, public ESTC.

-- Will estc.bl.uk redirect to datb.cerl.org/estc?
+• Will estc.bl.uk redirect to datb.cerl.org/estc?

-- What will happen to my links to ESTC records at estc.bl.uk?
+• What will happen to my links to ESTC records at estc.bl.uk?

-For now, URLs to ESTC records, such as estc.bl.uk/R479308, will redirect to the CERL databases page.
-The good news is that the “estc.bl.uk” in the url can be substituted with “datb.cerl.org/estc/”.
-For example, “estc.bl.uk/R479308” would become “datb.cerl.org/estc/R479308”.
+For now, URLs to ESTC records, such as estc.bl.uk/R479308, redirect to the ESTC search page, https://datb.cerl.org/estc.
+There you can copy and paste R479308 in the search box and this will retrieve your ESTC record.
+For all ESTC references: you can replace “estc.bl.uk” in the url with “datb.cerl.org/estc/”.
+For example, “estc.bl.uk/R479308” becomes “datb.cerl.org/estc/R479308”.

-- Will I have to pay to use the new ESTC?
+• Will I have to pay to use the new ESTC?

-The ESTC will remain free to use.
+ESTC will remain free to use.

-- Is the information in the new ESTC exactly the same as what was in estc.bl.uk?
+• Is the information in the new ESTC exactly the same as what was in estc.bl.uk?

-- Are you planning to add additional features?
+• Are you planning to add additional features?

 Later this summer, 2025, we plan to add various browsing options – including author, title, and holding institution – and facets to refine searches.

-- Can I suggest features to add or changes to make?
+• Can I suggest features to add or changes to make?

 Yes, please do!
 You can email us at estc@bl.uk.